 Nic Stone was born and raised in a suburb of Atlanta, GA, and the only thing she loves more than an adventure is a good story about one.
 After graduating from Spelman College, she worked extensively in teen mentoring and lived in Israel for a few years before returning to the US to write full-time.
 Growing up with a wide range of cultures, religions, and backgrounds, Stone strives to bring these diverse voices and stories to her work.

-You can find her goofing off and/or fangirling over her husband and sons on most social media platforms as @getnicced.
+You can find her goofing off and/or fangirling over her adorable little family on most social media platforms.

 - Is that your real hair?